-The Isenberg School of Management proudly presents a new speaker series, Driven: A Conversation with ... .
-Several times each year, Driven will bring seminal business thought leaders to the UMass Club on One Beacon Street to share insights with Boston’s business community.
+Several times each year Driven: A Conversation with ... & the Isenberg School of Management will bring seminal business thought leaders together to share insights with Boston’s business community.
 Driven will draw its speakers from across the business spectrum.
 Our principal selection criterion: speakers will have excelled as change agents whose ideas are reshaping the landscape of business thought and practice.

 As New England’s top-rated public business school, Isenberg is an increasingly valued resource for Boston’s business community.
 In that role, Driven aspires to catalyze the exchange of innovative ideas and business networking.